ortus-boxlang/boxlang-docs/language/queries.md

 ## Returning Arrays of Structs or Struct of Structs

-In Lucee and Adobe 2021+, you can also determine the return type of database queries as something other than the BoxLang query object.
+You can also determine the return type of database queries as something other than the BoxLang query object.
 You can choose an array of structs or a struct of structs.
 This is fantastic for modern applications that rely on rich JavaScript frameworks and produce JSON.

 This is achieved by passing the `returntype` attribute within the query options or just an attribute of the `cfquery` tag ([https://cfdocs.org/cfquery](https://cfdocs.org/cfquery))